 But symptoms relating to food allergies are a little different.
 The affected person may have swollen lips, tongue, and face.
 Other symptoms include rectal bleeding, itchy mouth, stomach cramps, tingling in the mouth, diarrhea, and shortness of breath.

 The most severe allergic reaction to food allergens is anaphylaxis, though.
 Anaphylaxis is life-threatening, and it affects the entire body.
-It causes breathing issues and may also affect one’s heart rate.
+It causes breathing issues and may also impact one’s heart rate.
 It can also lead to a sharp drop in one’s blood pressure.
 This potentially dangerous reaction often happens within minutes of encountering a trigger.

 What causes food allergies?